-In the first month, your doctor will pay close attention to your baby's increasing weight, length, and head circumference, which is measured around the largest point of the head, usually starting at a point on the forehead.
+In the first month, your doctor will pay close attention to your baby's increasing weight, length, and head circumference.
+The head is measured around the largest point of the head, usually starting at a point on the forehead.

 The average birth weight for babies is around 3.5 kg (7.5 lb), although between 2.5 kg (5.5 lb) and 4.5 kg (10 lb) is considered normal.
 In general:

-- Large parents generally have large babies, while small parents generally have small babies.
+Large parents generally have large babies.
+Small parents generally have small babies.

-Newborns often lose around 230 g (8 oz) in the first 4 to 5 days after birth but regain it by about 10 to 12 days of age.
+Newborns often lose around 230 g (8 oz) in the first 4 to 5 days after birth.
+But they regain it by about 10 to 12 days of age.
 In the first month, the typical newborn gains about 20 g (0.7 oz) a day, or about 110 g (4 oz) to 230 g (8 oz) a week.

 Many babies look a little less than perfect in the first few days or weeks after birth.
-Gradually they will gain that cute and healthy baby look.
-Do not be alarmed if your newborn has:
+With time they will gain that cute and healthy baby look.
+Don't be alarmed if your newborn has:

-- Squinty-looking, bloodshot eyes.
 This is caused by swelling during labour and delivery.
-Also, if antibiotic eye ointment was given in the hospital, it can make your baby's eyes look gooey or small.
+Also, antibiotic eye ointment given in the hospital can make your baby's eyes look gooey or small.
 Your baby's eyes will start to look larger and brighter within a couple of weeks.

 Other physical developmental issues to be aware of in your baby's first month include:

-- Hair loss.
 Your baby may lose some or all of the hair that he or she had at birth.
-This loss is temporary and new hair will replace it.
-Do not worry if your baby develops bald spots.
+This loss is temporary.
+New hair will replace it.
+Don't worry if your baby develops bald spots.

-- Mild skin conditions.
-Many babies develop small pimples on the face.
-The pimples may show up during the first few weeks of life and usually clear up on their own within a few months.
-For more information, see the topic Newborn Rashes and Skin Conditions.
+Many babies get small pimples on the face.
+The pimples may appear during the first few weeks of life.
+They usually clear up on their own within a few months.